josephtey/AmplifyWorkshop/README.md

    1. You don't have to manage or maintain these servers - Amazon takes care of everything.
    2. You only pay for what you use - it's a LOT cheaper.

 3. **Using AWS Amplify**: While AWS provides all these services to build a web application, a developer must still manually configure and connect all these services together.
-However, **AWS Amplify** is a framework that allows you to automatically provision and connect ALL these services in literally minutes.
+However, **AWS Amplify** is a framework that allows you to automatically provision and connect ALL these services in literally minutes. **AWS Amplify** acts as a higher-level service that interacts with a range of other AWS services.
 Each service is treated like a plug-and-play module, rapidly speeding up the process of web application development.

-We will be using AWS Amplify to build our fullstack, cloud-native web application today!
+**We will be using AWS Amplify to build our fullstack, cloud-native web application today!**

 ## Setting up your Development Environment